l6a/docker-recipes/README.md

 For example, we freeze the package repository to a snapshot in `lanibase` to ensure that it always installs the same set of packages.
 We also require that pip packages mark their specific versions.

+## Image Releases

+Because reproducibility is the main goal, Project Laniakea is conservative in releasing its image.
+We avoid releasing the version `x.0` software as there are often bug fixes; we also avoid the latest software as their official Docker images would change.
+Detailed release methods are described in each project's `README.md` file.